 - A nurse or other trained health professional will give your child this vaccine.
 The vaccine is given as a shot into one of your child's muscles.
 Your child will receive a series of 5 shots.

 - Your child may receive other vaccinations at the same time as this one.
 You should receive other information sheets on those vaccinations.
 Make sure you understand all the information given to you.

 - Your child may also receive medicines to help prevent or treat some minor side effects of the vaccine.

 - If this vaccine is part of a series of vaccines, it is important that your child receive all of the shots.
 Try to keep all scheduled appointments.
 If your child must miss a shot, make another appointment with the doctor as soon as possible.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if your child has recently received immune globulin.
+- Make sure your child's doctor knows if your child has recently received immune globulin.
 Tell your doctor if your child is receiving a treatment that may weaken the immune system.
-This may include a steroid drug (such as dexamethasone, prednisolone, prednisone, Medrol®), radiation, or chemotherapy.
+This may include a steroid drug (such as dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone, Medrol®), radiation treatment, or cancer medicines.

-- Also tell your doctor if your child is using a blood thinner such as warfarin (Coumadin®).
+- Tell your child's doctor if your child uses a blood thinner such as warfarin (Coumadin®, Jantoven®).

 Warnings While Using This Medicine